-Marc represents companies that require focused counsel from a lawyer with in-depth experience in the specific laws regarding cannabis, alcohol and in beverage industry best practices.
-His work also spans a number of traditional areas of legal practice that affect beverage and cannabis companies, including the following:
+Marc represents companies that require focused counsel from a lawyer with in-depth experience in the specific laws regarding alcohol and in beverage industry best practices.
+His work also spans a number of traditional areas of legal practice that affect beverage companies, including the following:

 Corporate, such as drafting and negotiating distribution and co-pack agreements and handling the alcohol regulatory and due diligence aspects of industry transactions

-Food and beverage, such as counseling on product formulation matters, representing companies in potential product recall situations
+Food and beverage, such as counseling on product formulation matters and representing companies in potential product recall situations

 Government affairs, such as testifying at legislative hearings, preparing legislative and regulatory proposals, and participating in rulemaking proceedings

 Litigation, such as handling investigations by government alcohol regulatory authorities and representing companies in disputes with distributors